 1 Introduction

 The system profiles are sets of features to be used in typical implementation cases.
-Since the standards contain options to fulfil the needs in multiple environments, the first step towards ensuring interoperability is the definition of common system profiles.
+Since the standards contain options to fulfill the needs in multiple environments, the first step towards ensuring interoperability is the definition of common system profiles.
 An exception is HiperAccess where system profiles are not needed since the base station has full control about the use of optional features on a per terminal basis.

 Features specified in the standard as optional may be listed in a profile as “required” or “conditionally required”.
 Profiles do not change “mandatory” status if specified in the standard itself.
 Optional features shall be implemented as specified in the standard.